Find Affordable College Courses

 Lumberton, NC

-Robeson Community College landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
-Located in the distant town of Lumberton, Robeson Community College is a public school with a small student population.
+Robeson Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
+It came in at #8 on the list.
+Located in the distant town of Lumberton, Robeson Community College is a public college with a small student population.

 In-state tuition fees for undergraduate students at Robeson Community College are $2,563 per year.